galenhz/ornstein-piano-concerto/README.md

 https://imslp.org/wiki/Piano_Concerto%2C_SO_824_(Ornstein%2C_Leo)

-This is a work in progress, and will not be complete for some time.
-The material can be hard to interpret and is sometimes contradictory.
-My goal is to create a defensible performing edition of the score, rather than a full critical edition; the decisions I make as I progress are being recorded in this repository as well.
+My goal is to create a defensible performing edition of the score, rather than a full critical edition, which would require a great deal more information and time than I have.

+The materials I have access to are a scans of a well-inked piano reduction, plus a full score and set of parts, which seem to have been worked over by many hands.
+It is not always easy to tell what was written in by performers as opposed to the original author/copyist, and given the composer's sparseness with expressive markings, it's probable that some of them should be considered offical.
+I have tried to excercise my best judgement throughout, and document my decisions.

 ## License
 The musical material is licensed under IMSLP's "Performance Restricted